stett/stett.github.io/_posts/2016-08-31-infinite-plane-with-fading-grid.md

 ![Infinite Resolution Plane]({{ site.url }}/assets/inf-res-plane-0.png)

-Clearly, my shader is *far* too sensitive to depth at the moment.
-It's kind of a neat effect to see the transitions in grid resolution between phases, but way too exaggerated.
+Clearly, my shader is not yet correctly choosing a grid "power" based on depth.
+It's kind of a neat effect to see the transitions in grid resolution between phases, but at the moment it is way too exaggerated.
+Once I've got this problem wrangled, I'll post my solution.